Part-Time Enrollment

 Completing Program in the Current Term

 Students who need fewer than the normative full-time minimum number of credits in order to graduate may study part-time while still maintaining status.
 An academic dean or advisor must notify the student’s IS Advisor of the remaining required number of credits.
-An online or internship course cannot be such a student’s only course.
+An online or elective internship course cannot be such a student’s only course.
 Such students must take at least one ‘traditional’ course with regular in-person meetings for the entire duration of the term.

 Comprehensive Examinations in Course of Program